 - reverse T3

-TSH (thyroid stimulating hormone) is secreted form the pituitary gland.
+TSH (thyroid stimulating hormone) is secreted from the pituitary gland.
 It's released into the blood stream where it travels to the thyroid gland.
 TSH docks with receptors on the thyroid gland, triggering the gland to secrete T4 (thyroxine) hormone.
 It also secretes some T3 (triiodothyronine) hormone.
 T4 and T3 are secreted in an 11:1 ratio (Snyder, 2012) from the thyroid gland in humans.
 T4 hormone travels from the thyroid gland back to the pituitary gland as well as troughout the whole body.
 The pituitary gland responds to levels of T4 in the blood by lowering TSH that is secreted, but not too much.
 A negative feedback loop is created that results in a stable release of TSH from the pituitary and T4 from the thyroid gland.
 T4 that travels througout the rest of the body must be converted to T3 hormone at the cellular level.
 T3 hormone is active thyroid hormone that every cell of the body is dependent upon to function.
 T4 converting to T3 hormone occurs when one iodine atom is removed from T4 to result in T3 hormone.

 This removal of iodine is accomplished by deiodinase enzymes (D1, D2 and D3 in Image 2).
 There are several forms of this enzyme.
 One form removes the iodine that results in active T3 hormone and and another form removes an iodine that results in inactive thyroid hormone called reverse T3.
 This is the body's system of "deciding" on a cellular level how much energy is needed in any given moment.
 When too much reverse T3 is generated compared to active T3 this results in hypothyroidism that goes by several names, Euthyroid Sick Syndrome or Non-thyroidal Illness Syndrome.
 (Lee, 2016; DeGroot, 2015)